 I only recently got my hands on Lactezin, though my friend has been raving about this to me for months now after she found out about this while searching for the best way to prevent maskne.

-Lactezin is a clinically-tested over-the-counter drug, which uses a natural antibacterial active ingredient called Lactoferrin combined with Vitamin E and Zinc to help lessen acne and give clear skin in as early as 2 weeks when taken 2x daily.
+Lactezin is a clinically tested over-the-counter drug, which uses a natural antibacterial active ingredient called Lactoferrin combined with Vitamin E and Zinc to help lessen acne and give clear skin in as early as 2 weeks when taken 2x daily.

 Lactoferrin is a protein found naturally in milk from humans and cows that possesses antimicrobial and anti-inflammatory activities.
-A study was conducted that it can treat mild to moderate acne vulgaris that may lead to an overall improvement in acne lesion counts in the majority of affected adolescents and young adults when administered as a dietary supplement on a twice-daily regimen.
+A study was conducted that it can treat mild to moderate acne vulgaris and may lead to an overall improvement in acne lesion counts in the majority of affected adolescents and young adults when administered as a dietary supplement on a twice-daily regimen.

 How to Take Lactezin?

-Personally, I take it before my meal in the morning while in the evening, I take it before I go to sleep with my favorite chamomile tea.
-It doesn’t really matter if you take it with an empty stomach or not.
+I take it before my meal in the morning while in the evening, I take it before I go to sleep with my favorite chamomile tea.
+It doesn’t matter if you take it with an empty stomach or not.
 Lactoferrin is considered GRAS (generally regarded as safe) by the US FDA.
 And if you’re lactose-intolerant, you don’t have to worry.
 It contains only very small amounts of other milk proteins so it will not cause symptoms associated with lactose intolerance.

 My Experience